ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ```
 {: .codeblock}

-The following example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.postgresql.org/documentation/head/index.html) to connect to your database.
+The following example uses the information from your connection string and the Java driver [`jdbc`](https://jdbc.postgresql.org/documentation/head/index.html){: .external} to connect to your database.

 ```java
 import java.sql.Connection;